angadmaan/cybersecurity-learning/tryhackme/dns.md

 www.example.com → example.com

 ### MX Record
-Specifies the mail server responsible for receiving emails.
+Specify the mail server responsible for receiving emails.

 ### TXT Record
 Stores text information used for verification and security.